ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 Test statistic captures the essence of the test.
-Larger the test statistic, the further the data are from $H_0$and therefore the more evidence the data provide against$ H_0$.
+Larger the test statistic, the further the data are from $H_0 $ and therefore the more evidence the data provide against$ H_0$.

 </details>